miklevin/MikeLev.in/_posts/2025-07-21-ritual-vs-decorator-token-efficiency.md

 ## I Look At It And I Don't Like It

+> You know if it were just a matter of style, I think I might yield to the AI
+> but its solution objectively bloats out the code into more tokens in addition
+> to being more cognitive overhead and fuzzing the clarity.
+I make my argument
+> but ask that Claude not yield right away, as AI tends to do.

 **Me**: Absolutely fascinating.
 Now I don't want you to immediately flipflop on your opinion because I know you AIs always do that with even just a little pushback, but I'm genuinely interested, with my little ritual as you call it I